infobloxopen/terraform-provider-bloxone/docs/data-sources/dns_auth_nsgs.md

 - `id` (String) The resource identifier.
 - `tags_all` (Map of String) Tagging specifics includes default tags.
+- `version` (String) Read Only.
+Version indicates the version of the Authoritative DNS Server Group in context of DNS NSGs and nameservers that are used.
+Possible values:
+- _v1_: The Authoritative DNS Server Group uses original NSG model
+- _v2_: The Authoritative DNS Server Group uses new "Unified Nameservers" model

 <a id="nestedatt--results--external_primaries"></a>
 ### Nested Schema for `results.external_primaries`